 - Pour the custard through a fine mesh strainer into a large, heat-proof bowl.
 The sieve will catch any unwanted bits to ensure your custard is creamy.

 - Allow the mixture to cool at room temperature for half an hour then stir in the almond extract.
 The reason we add the extract in at this late stage is so that none of the flavor burns off in the cooking process.

 - If your bowl is cool to the touch at this point, cover it and place it in the refrigerator until it reaches 40 degrees F or below.
-This will likely take a minimum of 4 hours, but may take 6 hours or more, depending on the shape of your bowl and the temperature of your refrigerator.
+This will likely take a minimum of 4 hours, but may take 6 hours or more, depending on the size and shape of your bowl and the temperature of your refrigerator.

 1.5 - 2 hours before you plan to add the custard to your ice cream maker, start prepping the butterscotch sauce.